-For the 2019-2020 academic year, the Center's work was organized around the following research clusters and projects:
+For the 2020-2021 academic year, the Center's work is organized around the following research clusters and projects:

-Human Trafficking.
-This project explores contemporary forms of human bondage and engages in public programming around this issue.
+Human Trafficking. (led by Prof. Elena Shih): This project explores contemporary forms of human bondage and engages in public programming around this issue.

 Freedom Archive.
 This project creates an inventory of materials in Brown University Library's Special Collections related to slavery and abolition to help scholars more easily access these items.

-Race, Health, Medicine, and Social Justice: This cluster explores the history and persistence of structural racism in biomedicine as it intersects with economic and social conditions.
+Race, Medicine, and Social Justice: (led by Prof. Lundy Braun): This cluster explores the history and persistence of structural racism in biomedicine as it intersects with economic and social conditions.
 We focus on reimagining the knowledge we produce about race and health from a social justice perspective.

 Slave Trade Film Project with Filmmaker Stanley Nelson.
 This research and workshop project aims to support the development of a multi-part documentary series on the Atlantic slave trade.
 Creating a New World: The Transatlantic Slave Trade will chart the economic and human cost of the slave trade across the Atlantic basin, underscoring how this expansive system of trade, violence, and profit built the modern world.

 PBS Companion Book, The Atlantic Slave Trade and the Making of the New World: This is a project which will accompany the Firelight Film.
 The book is written by Anthony Bogues and Zach Sell, visiting professor of history at Drexel University.